Province of Zaragoza

 Zaragoza ([θaɾaˈɣoθa]), also called Saragossa in English, is a province of northern Spain, in the central part of the autonomous community of Aragon.

-Its capital is Zaragoza, which is also the capital of the autonomous community.
-Other towns in Zaragoza include Calatayud, Borja, La Almunia de Doña Godina, Ejea de los Caballeros and Tarazona.
+Its capital is the city of Zaragoza, which is also the capital of the autonomous community.
+Other towns in the province include La Almunia de Doña Godina, Borja, Calatayud, Caspe, Ejea de los Caballeros, Tarazona, and Utebo.